Because the planet is important to us.

 5-They collect in garbage patches in the ocean.

-garbage patch is the name given to a congregation or concentration of marine debris in the ocean, which is mostly made up of plastic.
+A garbage patch is the name given to a congregation or concentration of marine debris in the ocean, which is mostly made up of plastic.

 Depending on ocean currents, marine garbage collects in a variety of general regions in the ocean.
 For example, the Great Pacific Garbage Patch is made up of many collections of garbage within the Pacific Ocean.